| Copyright | Lennart Kolmodin |

 The Binary class

-, methods to encode and
+The Binary class provides put and get, methods to encode and

-classes for textual representation of Haskell types, and is
+Show classes for textual representation of Haskell types, and is

 suitable for serialising Haskell values to disk, over the network.